PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

   positional-only
 * Default values

-The type line should not include information about the *meaning* of the parameter.
-Here are some example type lines:
+The type specification should not include information about the *meaning* of the parameter.
+Here are some example type specifications:

 .. code-block:: rst